DavisRansom/weather-report/README.md

-# weather-report
+Weather Report

-This weather report allows a user to find out the weather in many different cities.
+This weather report application allows a user to find out the weather in many different cities.

 Description
-This application uses openweather.com's API to discover and display on the screen the 5-day forecast for a city of the user's choice.
+This application uses openweather.com's API to discover and display on the screen the 5-day forecast for nearly any United States city of the user's choice.

 Step-by-step bullets
 1. Type the city about which you would like to discover the five-day forecast into the input field.